TylerDMorris25/KC3ESS/README.md

 I do NOT own any of the software used.
 All software is licensed by their respective developers and you should follow all rules in accordance with those licenses.

 I only ask that if you share the documentation I have created, that you give me credit.
+See note below.

+NOTE: Some documents/files may have been pulled from other websites.
+  -	  Such files should have a source or note listed in the "README.md" file contained in that root folder.
+  -   If the file is not my own creation, the original owner's license applies and should be referred to.